 I’ll be honest.
 It hurts when someone hates you.
 Especially when you know that you don’t deserve it.
+I spend far too much time wondering why does my ex hate me so much?
 Nobody likes to think that someone is bad-mouthing them to people, telling lies, calling you names.
 It sucks.

-If you’ve ever suffered with the ex who can’t quite let it go, here’s what I’ve figured out over the past year or so:
+If you’ve ever suffered through an acrimonious divorce or just dealt with the ex who can’t quite let it go, here’s what I’ve figured out over the past year or so:

 Understand that his hate is nothing to do with you.
 I think staying angry lets someone feel connected to you.
 If they’re still raging about you, obsessing about where you go, how much fun you’re having, who you’re dating, then maybe you still feel like a part of their life.
 Especially if it wasn’t their choice to break up.

 Also, if your ex is the manipulative sort, hate is a nice way of controlling you.
 “Look how angry and hurt I am because of what YOU did to me,” they say.
 If you’re anything like me, you can’t help the urge to keep trying to prove them wrong, to keep going out of your way to make them not angry with you.

 Some exes love to badmouth you by venting to mutual friends and acquaintances.
 It’s an attempt to rally them to their cause, perhaps in hopes those people will be angry with you too, and then you’ll be sorry, or learn your lesson, or some crap like that.
 That doesn’t happen, BTW.
 Listening to people rage about their ex for too long is just… uncomfortable.

 So what do you do when an ex hates you this way?